blackjack94/mathpedia/README.md

-Notes on MathPedia (written in July, 2016; quick revise January, 2020)
+Notes on MathPedia (written in July 2016; quick revise January 2020)
 =========

 **[MathPedia][1]** is an online platform for hosting & joining Mathematics competitions (think [Codeforces][2] for Mathematical Olympiads).